ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 3rd party software.

-Now, I for one, would love an open iPhone/Touch which could be augmented by 3rd parties because either someone writes an app that proves to be usefull (more bang for the buck) or everyone screws it up and you end up not installing 3rd party software (seems unlikely, given enough time).
+Now, I for one, would love an open iPhone/Touch which could be augmented by 3rd parties because either someone writes an app that proves to be useful (more bang for the buck) or everyone screws it up and you end up not installing 3rd party software (seems unlikely, given enough time).
 This is not the point of this post though: Apple decided the platform is theirs, not yours.
 Applications